syncfusion-content/javascript-docs/js/api/ejRibbon.md

-To specify the text for ribbon backstage page's tab header and button elements.
+Specifies the text for ribbon backstage page's tab header and button elements.